 SEC ENFORCEMENT ACTIONS

-If the SEC staff believes that charges are appropriate, it will send you a “Wells notice.”
-This notice will: (1) inform you that the staff has made a preliminary determination to recommend that the Commission file an action or institute a proceeding; (2) identify the securities law violations that the staff has preliminarily determined to include in the recommendation; and (3) advise you of your right to make a submission to the Division and the Commission concerning the proposed recommendation.
+When the SEC believes that charges are appropriate, you will get a Wells notice.
+This will: (1) inform you that the staff has made a preliminary determination to recommend that the Commission file an action or institute a proceeding; (2) identify the securities law violations that the staff has preliminarily determined to include in the recommendation; and (3) advise you of your right to make a submission to the Division and the Commission concerning the proposed recommendation.

-- We will help you manage the process to minimize the impact on your business.
+- by managing the process to minimize the impact on your business.

-To discuss how we can help you with any SEC matter, contact us by email or call 601-957-3101.
+To discuss your SEC matter, contact us by email or call 601-957-3101.